Employee Output Response to Stock Market Wealth Shocks

 50 Pages Posted: 27 Aug 2020 Last revised: 30 Aug 2021

 This paper uses individual-level data linking stock investments with work performance to examine how changes in stock market wealth affect worker output.
-We document that a 10% increase in monthly stock investment returns is associated with a decrease of 3.8% in the same investor’s next-month work output on average.
+We document that a 10% increase in monthly income from stock market investments is associated with a decrease of 3.8% in the same investor’s next-month work output.
 The negative output response is not driven by concurrent economic conditions and is unexplained by investor-specific liquidity needs.
-Consistent with the wealth-effect interpretation, the response is stronger for higher-income workers.
-We also uncover asymmetric responses to stock market gains and losses: a decline in stock investment returns is followed by lower output especially for male and younger workers.
+Consistent with the reference dependence interpretation, the response is short-lived and the effect is stronger when the total income has reached a reference income.
 Overall, our results highlight a novel channel of transmitting stock market fluctuation through labor supply.

-Keywords: Stock Investment Return, Stock Market Wealth, Consumption, Worker Output, Work Performance, Labor Supply, Household Finance
+Keywords: Stock Investment Return, Stock Market Wealth, Consumption, Worker Output, Work Performance, Labor Supply, Reference Dependence, Household Finance

 JEL Classification: D14, G12, G51, J22, J31